onap/doc/docs/guides/onap-developer/settingup/onap_individual.rst

 * The list of ports used by default within ONAP is documented in `ONAP Service List <https://wiki.onap.org/display/DW/ONAP+Services+List>`_.
 * The ONAP Source Code is available through Gerrit at https://gerrit.onap.org or Git at https://git.onap.org/.
 * ONAP is packaged within Docker and can be dowloaded from Docker Hub at https://hub.docker.com/r/onap.
+* ONAP Docker releases are specified by a list of project artifact versions in a :ref:`manifest<doc-release-manifest>`.